pbassiner/dev-env/README.md

 Either log into Github and get an access token or log into Dropbox and open KeepassXC database to get a Github token.

+The Github token is used in the `sensible.dotfiles` installation.

 # Run it

 ```shell